hanabi/hanabi.github.io/Reference.md

 ### The Priority Prompt & The Priority Finesse

-* When a player has two or more playable cards to play AND those cards are different in some way (e.g. not two unknown 1's), everyone agrees that they should be played in a specific order.
-We refer to this as *Prority*.
+* When a player has two or more playable cards to play **and** those cards are different in some way (e.g. not two unknown 1's), everyone agrees that they should be played in a specific order.
+We refer to this as *Priority*.
 The agreed *Priority* is as follows:

 | Priority | Category of card                           | Reason
 | -------- | ------------------------------------------ | ------